Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 You might find it frustrating to research old Canadian newspapers on the internet.
 There’s no single online repository.
 Many newspaper titles don’t include the town or city, making it a challenge to determine if a particular paper was published in your ancestor’s area.

 The Ancestor Hunt has made researching historical newspapers a lot easier.
 Site owner Kenneth R. Marks has organized lists of historical Canadian newspapers by province or territory.
-You can access these lists from the home page by clicking on Newspaper Links in the top menu and then scrolling down to the section on Canada.
+You can access these lists from the home page by clicking on Resources > Newspaper Links from the top menu and then scrolling down to the section on Canada.
 There, you’ll see links to pages for each province and territory.

 Each provincial page contains an overview of available titles, followed by links to online collections of specific papers, organized by free/fee-based sites and then by place.
 Clicking on a newspaper title takes you to that paper on the Google News Archive or a repository website.